Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 • Lawlessness

-Fear, for all the emphasis it receives in contemporary worship songs, is simply not the issue in Scripture these song writers think it is.
+Fear, for all the emphasis it receives in contemporary worship songs, is simply not the Scriptural issue these song writers think it is.

 Another problematic lyric is from the bridge: